 Fluorescein Angiography (FA or Intravenous (IVFA) ) is a medical imaging technique in which a fluorescent dye (sodium fluorescein) is injected into the bloodstream.
 The dye highlights the blood vessels in the back of the eye, specifically the retina, in order for them to be photographed.
 Not recommended during pregnancy.

-Fundus photography is high contrast, high resolution imaging of the back, interior portion of the eye.
-It is used to inspect anomalies associated to diseases that affect the eye, and to monitor their progression.
+Fundus photography is high contrast, high-resolution imaging of the back, the interior portion of the eye.
+It is used to inspect anomalies associated with diseases that affect the eye and to monitor their progression.

-Indocyanin Green (ICG) Angiography is a medical imaging technique, much like IVFA, in which a fluorescent dye is injected into the bloodstream.
-Indocyanin green fluoresces in the infrared spectrum and highlights the the choroid layer, in order for it to be photographed.
+Indocyanine Green (ICG) Angiography is a medical imaging technique, much like IVFA, in which a fluorescent dye is injected into the bloodstream.
+Indocyanine green fluoresces in the infrared spectrum and highlights the choroid layer, in order for it to be photographed.

 Optical Coherence Tomography (OCT) is a non-invasive imaging test.
 OCT uses light waves to take cross-section pictures of the retina which allows the ophthalmologist to map and measure the thickness of each of the layers of the retina.